 Issaquah School District and the Snoqualmie Valley School District

-The Issaquah and Snoqualmie School Districts overlaps with the subarea but have no facilities located within the subarea
+The Issaquah and Snoqualmie School Districts overlap with the subarea but have no facilities located within the subarea

 Public Hospital

 A portion of the subarea is served by Public Hospital District No. 1, which includes the Lake Youngs neighborhood, located about 2.5 miles from the Kent and subarea border.
 Public Hospital District No. 1 covers the cities of Kent, Renton, Tukwila, and parts of Auburn, Black Diamond, Covington, Federal Way, Maple Valley, Newcastle, and Seattle.
 The district operates Valley Medical Center along with several other clinics and facilities, none of which are located within the subarea.